Ontario Highway 416

 King's Highway 416, commonly referred to as Highway 416 and as the Veterans Memorial Highway, is a 400-series highway in the Canadian province of Ontario that connects the Trans-Canada Highway (Highway 417) in Ottawa with Highway 401 between Brockville and Cornwall.
 The 76.4 km freeway acts as an important trade corridor from Interstate 81 between New York and Eastern Ontario via Highway 401, as well as the fastest link between Ottawa and Toronto.
 Highway 416 passes through a largely rural area, except near its northern terminus where it enters the suburbs of Ottawa.
 The freeway also serves several communities along its length, notably Spencerville and Kemptville.

 Highway 416 had two distinct construction phases.
 Highway 416 "North" was the 21 km segment starting from an interchange at Highway 417 and bypassing the original route of Highway 16 into Ottawa (now Prince of Wales Drive) along a new right-of-way.
 Highway 416 "South" was the twinning of 57 km of Highway 16 New (a two-lane expressway constructed throughout the 1970s and finished in 1983 that bypassed the original Highway 16), plus a new Y interchange connecting to Highway 401 towards Kingston and Toronto.
 Sections of both opened throughout the late 1990s.
 Highway 416 was commemorated as the Veterans Memorial Highway on the 54th anniversary of D-Day in 1998.
 The final link was officially opened by a World War I veteran and local officials on September 23, 1999.

+The speed limit is 110 kph.
+The route is patrolled by the Ontario Provincial Police (OPP) and maintained by the Ministry of Transportation of Ontario (MTO).